notmd/bevy_simple_subsecond_system/readme.md

 Now try changing that string at runtime and then check your logs!

-Note that changing the `greet` function's signature by e.g. adding a new parameter will still require a restart.
+Note that changing the `greet` function's signature at runtime by e.g. adding a new parameter will still require a restart.
 In general, you can only change the code *inside* the function at runtime.
 See the *Advanced Usage* section for more.

 ## Examples